t8ortot/sheets-discogs-tracker/README.md

 The script automatically adds a custom menu above the spreadsheet called "Vinyl Tracker".
 This menu always takes a few seconds to appear after opening or refreshing the spreadsheet.
 This menu allows you to run the entire script or only certain pieces of it.
 Below is a description of what each option does:
 - **Run Script**: This will run the entire script.
 Please see [Outline of Script Steps](#outline-of-script-steps) for additional information on what the entire script does.
 - **Reset Structure**: This will only reset the spreadsheet's structure back to what is coded.
 See below for what that structure is.
-- **Load User Collection**: This will only add new rows with the Discogs IDs of items in your Discogs collection that are not already in the spreadsheet.
+- **Load New Discogs Items**: This will only add new rows with the Discogs IDs of items in your Discogs collection that are not already in the spreadsheet.
+- **Load Discogs Data**: This will update all rows with a Discogs ID and Last Reload Date not equal to today's date with latest data from Discogs.
+See [Loading Discogs Data](#loading-discogs-data) for more information.

 ## Collection
 The script will build an area on the left side where information about your vinyl collection is stored.
 Each column is marked to signify that they are **(A)utomatically** or **(M)anually** populated.
 Fields marked with an **(A)** are automatically fetched or calculated once a Discogs ID is added to the row.
 Fields marked with an **(M)** are fields that represent information that only you would know, requiring you to manually populate if you wish.
 Below is a description of what each column represents: